 What's that hurling toward the Earth?!
 Dr. Bruce Betts has this week's Random Space Fact!

-Take a tour of the Solar System in class 1 of Dr. Bruce Betts' online Introductory Planetary Science and Astronomy course at California State University Dominguez Hills.
+Lecture 6 of Dr. Bruce Betts' 2015 online Introductory Planetary Science and Astronomy course covers Mars (continued discussion including Opportunity and Curiosity) and Asteroids (general, exploration, asteroid belt, meteorites).
+Recorded at California State University Dominguez Hills.

 Our Curiosity Knows No Bounds!